tamarhessen/Ex2-web/README.md

 npm start
 ```

+# No need to download here anything, by running the items in the server you can get the same code running in localhost:5000
+## This is only if you want to read the code, although it will run on localhost:3000.

 ## App.js:
 This file is the base of the app and present the page depending on the path.